 The PLU Weathermon Jazz Festival is a non-competitive music event that aims to provide helpful feedback to jazz ensembles and band directors; to inspire the next generations of jazz musicians through professional concerts, clinics, and masterclasses; and to build connections in the jazz community within our region and beyond.

-- Performance/clinic: Each school band will perform and receive notes from two clinicians, as well as a 30-minute clinic from a professional jazz educator following their performance
+- Performance/clinic: Each school band will perform and receive a 30-minute clinic from two professional jazz educators following their performance on stage

-- Midday Concert: The PLU Jazz Ensemble will perform a short concert featuring guest trumpeter Greg Gisbert
+- Midday Concert: The PLU Jazz Ensemble will perform a short concert featuring special guest Aubrey Logan